Robert E. Galer: World War II and after

 In May 1942, Galer assumed command of Marine Fighting Squadron 224 (VMF-224) and on 30 August 1942 led the squadron to Guadalcanal, where they became part of the Cactus Air Force.
 It was while in command of VMF-224 that Galer would be credited with 11 confirmed victories and be awarded the Medal of Honor and a rare British Distinguished Flying Cross for the same acts of heroism.

 Following the presentation of the Medal of Honor by President Franklin D. Roosevelt at the White House on 24 March 1943, Major Galer was ordered to Marine Corps Air Station Miramar, where he served as assistant operations officer.
-He was grounded because his superiors did not want to risk losing a Medal of Honor recipient; he had been shot down three times during the war (and once more in the Korean War).
-Shortly after being promoted to the rank of lieutenant colonel in November 1943, he was ordered to return to the Hawaiian Islands, where he became chief of staff, Marine Air, Hawaiian Area.
+He was grounded because his superiors did not want to risk losing a Medal of Honor recipient; he had been shot down three times during the war.
+Shortly after being promoted to the rank of lieutenant colonel in November 1943, he was ordered to return to Hawaii, where he became chief of staff, Marine Air, Hawaiian Area.

-In May 1944, Lieutenant Colonel Galer was named as operations officer, 3rd Marine Aircraft Wing.
+In May 1944, Galer was named as operations officer, 3rd Marine Aircraft Wing.
 He served as an observer during the Palau Islands and Iwo Jima campaigns while on temporary duty from the 3rd Marine Aircraft Wing.
 His next assignment found him as training officer of Provisional Air Support Command, Fleet Marine Force, Pacific.

 He again returned to the United States in June 1945 and reported to the Marine Barracks, Naval Air Training Base, Corpus Christi, Texas, in July as officer in charge of a cadet regiment.
 He remained in that capacity until August 1947, at which time he was assigned as a student at the Armed Forces Staff College in Norfolk, Virginia.

 In June 1948, he reported to the 2nd Marine Aircraft Wing, at the Marine Corps Air Station Cherry Point, North Carolina, where he served as operations and training officer.
 He joined Headquarters Squadron-2 at that station in April 1949 and was transferred on 26 April 1950 to the Naval Air Station San Diego, California.
 He served there as Marine planning officer and, later, as assistant chief of staff for plans, on the staff of the commander, air force, U.S. Pacific Fleet.
 During his assignment, he was promoted to colonel in March 1951.